dydrmr/gtav-enhancedtaximissions/README.md

 #In-Game
 - Press the "L" key to toggle the missions on and off
+- If a passenger gets stuck while trying to get into the vehicle, you can use the horn once to get the passenger to retry entering the vehicle.
+If it still doesn't work, toggle the missions off and on to reset.

 #Contributions
 ...are welcome.
 This is my first gitHub project, still learning the ropes.
 I'm also a casual programmer, so my code may not be the prettiest to look at!